Eat Static Interview

-Psychedelic Magazine: Hi Merve and thank you for meeting us!
-2014 is a special year for Eat Static, you celebrate 25 years in the EDM scene.
+P.M.
+Hi Merve and thank you for meeting us!
+2014 was a special year for Eat Static, you celebrated 25 years in the EDM scene.
 Take us back to 1989 when it all started!
 At first, you were a Techno duo along with Joie, right?

 Eat Static: well, the main reason for that is we both LOVED all types of music.
-As long as it was a bit leftfield, wacky, psychedelic etc. We came from a rock n roll background having both been in many rock bands including The Ozric Tentacles.
+As long as it was a bit leftfield, wacky, psychedelic, etc. We came from a rock n roll background having both been in many rock bands including The Ozric Tentacles.
 But for us, electronic music was exciting!
-The whole enjoyment came from not being constricted with BPMS, styles genre’s whatever.
+The whole enjoyment came from not being constricted with BPMS, styles genre whatever.

-Psychedelic Magazine: Where did the inspiration come from?
-What were your favorite sounds at the time?
+P.M.
+Where did the inspiration come from & what were your favorite sounds at the time?

 Eat Static: of course not.
-My last album was for Interchill and was a full length downtempo album.
-The new anniversary album is gonna be double CDs and will also include a full-length, downtempo experimental album.
+My last album was for Interchill and was a full-length downtempo album.
+The new anniversary album is gonna be a double CD and will also include a full-length, downtempo experimental album.

-Eat Static: well for me, iallImiss are the characters that used to be around.
-A lot of the artists nowadays are so bland.
+Eat Static: well for me, all I miss are the characters that used to be around.
+A lot of artists nowadays are so bland.
 No personalities.
 And it shows in their music.
 Too many people copy each other and sound the same.
 I also miss seeing electronic music live.
-Nearly all the artists I used to gig with played live – Orbital, Aphex Twin, Underworld.
+Nearly all the artists I used to gig with played live – Orbital, Aphex Twin, and Underworld.
 None of these guys were getting up on stage and pressing play on a laptop and stood around doing nothing.
-If people pay to see you, I ts your job to work for them and give them their money’s worth.
+If people pay to see you, it’s your job to work for them and give them their money’s worth.
 That’s my ethos anyway.

-Psychedelic Magazine: From 1991 that you had your first release, your discography goes huge!
+P.M From 1991 when you had your first release, your discography got huge!
 When should we expect your next album?

-Eat Static: I am hoping to have it out late summer! its been a long time coming but it’s sounding how I wanted it to sound now.
-I went back to old school methods of recording, ditching a lot of the digital side to use the analogs more again.
+Eat Static: I am hoping to have it out in late summer!
+It’s been a long time coming but it’s sounding how I wanted it to sound now.
+I went back to old-school methods of recording, ditching a lot of the digital side to use the analogs more again.
 I was also taking every sound to its maximum and doing hours and hours of experimentation.
 I wanted this to be something special.

 Eat Static: the new album actually features the most collaborations I have ever done.
-There are tracks with Laughing Buddha, Chris Rich, Robbert Heijnen, Martian Arts, Georgina Brett, Elaine Instinctive, Steve Everitt has also come back in for 2 tracks together…classic static!
+There are tracks with Laughing Buddha, Chris Rich, Robbert Heijnen, Martian Arts, Georgina Brett, and Elaine Instinctive, Steve Everitt has also come back in for 2 tracks together, classic static!
 There may be one or two other special guests yet but we shall see!

-Eat Static: My main toy as always is still the Roland SH5 with the Waldorf Wave, SH101, Korg MonoPoly, Korg Poly6, TB303, TR808/909, favorite plug-ins are probably AudioDamage stuff.
+Eat Static: My main toy as always is still the Roland SH5 with the Waldorf Wave, SH101, Korg MonoPoly, Korg Poly6, TB303, and TR808/909, my favorite plug-ins are probably AudioDamage stuff.

-Psychedelic Magazine: And when not in the studio what “eats” your time?
-Your Radiozora show still on the air?
+P.M.
+And when not in the studio what “eats” your time?
+Is your Radiozora show still on the air?